Improved auxiliary engine load

 Reduction potential

-The reduction potential is estimated at 0% to 20% on fuel consumption on auxiliary engine.
+The reduction potential is estimated to 0 – 20% on fuel consumption on auxiliary engine.

-The basis for saving fuel on increasing the load of the auxiliary engines through minimizing the numbers in operation simultaneously can be seen by the example in Figure 1.
-In the example it is evident that it should be possible to reduce the specific consumption by 5 to 15 g/kWh for over 50% of the auxiliaries’ operational time, i.e. 2.5% to 7% reduction.
+The basis for saving fuel on increasing the load of the auxiliary engines through minimising the numbers in operation simultaneously can be seen by the example in picture below.
+In the example it is evident that it should be possible to reduce the specific consumption by 5 – 15 g/kWh for over 50% of the auxiliaries’ operational time, i.e. 2.5 – 7% reduction.

 Other References

-1. Kongsberg Vessel performance optimizer / Paper on cost efficient vessel operation
+1. Kongsberg (2024) Vessel performance optimizer: Paper on cost efficient vessel operation

 *This Information Portal is still under development and further images will be added.
 For suggestions and additional technologies to be included in the Information Portal, please use the GreenVoyage2050 Contact Form.